 Punishments for second-time DWI offenders are harsh, but not inevitable.
 For a free consultation with an experienced DWI lawyer Rochester, contact the Law Office of Frank Ciardi.
 We routinely handle matters in Monroe County and nearby jurisdictions.

-If you’re wondering “Can I represent myself in a criminal case Rochester?” the answer theoretically, is yes.
+If you’re wondering, “Can I represent myself in a criminal case Rochester?” the answer theoretically is yes.
 In fact, it is often a good idea to represent yourself in a criminal case.
-That’s usually the situation with regard to traffic infractions, like speeding tickets.
+That’s usually the situation concerning traffic infractions, like speeding tickets.
 Unless the case is complex, attorneys often only cause a delay.
 Self-representation might also be better for certain violations, such as hazing, loitering, or trespassing.
 However, since these offenses could mean jail time, it’s always best for a Rochester criminal defense attorney to at least review the matter.

 In other situations, however, self-representation is too risky.
 There is too much at stake.
 Misdemeanors and felonies could mean substantial jail time.
 That doesn’t include collateral consequences, such as immigration effects.